wsxmax/PanoramaPage/README.md

 page requires a 2x3 matrix of textures of each suface of a cube formed in one single png. and render a cube in webgl context and set the camera in center of the whole world space.

-the form of the texture is described in "TextureForm.html" under the resources directory alone with a sample.
+the form of the texture is described in "TextureForm.pdf" under the resources directory alone with a sample.

 have to make clear, that I didnt write all the code myself of course,